-child welfare agency, or tribal organization, when the agency is legally responsible for the care and protection of the student, and to governmental agencies.
+(3) The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+FERPA permits disclosure without consent in many situations, including, to a school official with a legitimate educational interest, to appropriate parties in connection with an emergency if necessary to\protect the health or safety of the student or other individuals, to an agency caseworker or representative of a state or local child welfare agency, or tribal organization, when the agency is legally responsible for the care and protection of the student, and to governmental agencies.
 Additional requirements and conditions may apply to non-consensual disclosures.
 When disclosure is made in response to a court order or subpoena, the parent/guardian/majority age student will be notified, except where the law prohibits said notification.

 "Directory Information" is personally identifiable information that would not generally be considered harmful or an invasion of privacy if disclosed.
-The School Board of Broward County designates the following as "directory information": student's name, parent's name, residential address, telephone number(s), date and place of birth, major field of study, participation in school-sponsored activities and sports, height and weight of athletic team members, school grade level, dates of school attendance, degrees and awards received, and the name of the most recent previous school or program attended.
-The School Board reserves the right to release Directory Information only (a) to colleges, universities or other institutes of higher education in which the student is enrolled, may seek enrollment or may be recruited, (b) for school publications, instructional materials and other school communication tools (including, but not limited to, yearbooks, athletic programs, graduation programs, and theatrical programs), (c) to agencies that provide food, shelter or clothing to students and their families, as determined by District family counselors, District guidance counselors and District social workers, (d) to Broward County health officials for purposes of communicating with parents and to address conditions of public health importance as determined by Florida Department of Health (64D-3, F.A.C.), including information to meet or to prepare for a potential or confirmed health threat; or (e) to class reunion committees (and the like) for purposes of class reunion activities.
+The School Board of Broward County designates the following as "directory information": student's name, residential address, telephone number, date and place of birth, major field of study, participation in school-sponsored activities and sports, height and weight of athletic team members, dates of school attendance, degrees and awards received, and the name of the most recent previous school or program attended.
+The School Board reserves the right to release Directory Information to only (a) colleges, universities or other institutes of higher education in which the student is enrolled, may seek enrollment or may be recruited, (b) for school publications instructional materials and other school communication tools (including, but not limited to, yearbooks, athletic programs, graduation programs, and theatrical programs) or (c) agencies that provide food, shelter or clothing to students and their families, as determined by District family counselors, District guidance counselors and District social workers.

 Parents/guardians of students in any grade level (or eligible students, those over the age of 18 or attending a postsecondary institution) may opt out of (refuse to permit) the release of any or all of the above Directory Information.
-On the FERPA Opt Out Form provided in this Code of Student Conduct, parents/guardians or eligible student must indicate the types of Directory Information they do not want disclosed.
-The FERPA Opt Out Form must be submitted to the school principal annually.
+On the FERPA Opt Out Form provided in this Code of Student Conduct, parents/guardians or eligible